 2.4 Has the Company had any significant accidents or incidents in the last two years (e.g. oil spills, fires) involving deaths or multiple serious injuries and/or significant environmental damage?
-Has the Company been fined for environmental infringement in the amount exceeding 500 GEL during the last 5 years?
-How many times? ✓ 3.
-Management systems Check the issues related to management system and once any of item below is selected, please specify a corrective action or explain why it is not needed: No written environmental and social policy No written human resources policy (e.g., employee rights/non-discrimination) No written fire/safety plan or emergency prevention/preparedness /response plan No environmental, health and safety training for employees No procedures for managing environmental and social risks No designated person in charge of environmental and social sues No internal process for sharing information Construction works are performed by several contractors - construction companies, hired by the customer.
+Has the Company been fined for environmental infringement in the amount exceeding 500 GEL ✓ 2 during the last 5 years?
+How many times?
+3. Management systems Construction works are Check the issues related to management system and once any of item below is selected, please specify a corrective action or explain why it is not needed: No written environmental and social policy No written human resources policy (e.g., employee rights/non-discrimination) No written fire/safety plan or emergency prevention/preparedness /response plan No environmental, health and safety training for employees No procedures for managing environmental and social risks No designated person in charge of environmental and socialissues No internal process for sharing information performed by several contractors - construction companies, hired by the customer.
 These companies haven't written policies, but they observe relevant provisions required by local legislation.
 The contractors are responsible for safety.
 After the hotel construction is completed, the hotel administration will prepare all necessary documents and measures prescribed by the law / relevant technical regulations.
-4. Environmental issues 4.1 Check issues related to air emissions and once any of item below is selected please specify a corrective action or explain why it is not needed: The dust emission caused by the construction as well as air pollution from the use of machinery are potential risk factors, which are managed by construction companies.
-4.2 Check issues related to wastewater effluents and once any of item below is selected please specify a corrective action or explain why it is not needed: Wastewater / liquids are being released / discharged to water(stream/pond/lake) or on terrain There are penalties from regulatory authorities for exceedance of established limits for wastewater discharge No wastewater treatment facilities or they operate improperly Leakages, disposals, liquid waste or wastewater drains totream/river/pond/soil Ý
+4. Environmental issues 4.1 Check issues related to air emissions and once any of item below is selected please specify a corrective action or explain why it is not needed: Do valid permit for air emissions Smoke / exhaust gas is being produced and emitted with no useof proper filter Air emissions are not monitored ✓ ✓ ✓ ✓ The dust emission caused by the construction as well as air pollution from the use of machinery are potential risk factors, which are managed by construction companies.
+4.2 Check issues related to wastewater effluents and once any of item below is selected please specify a corrective action or explain why it is not needed: Wastewater / liquids are being released / discharged to water(stream/pond/lake) or on terrain There are penalties from regulatory authorities for exceedance of established limits for wastewater discharge No wastewater treatment facilities or they operate improperly Leakages, disposals, liquid waste or wastewater drains tostream/river/pond/soil >